Story by: Norton Healthcare on September 12, 2018

-Staying in wet clothes too long can lead to one of the most irritating health issues a woman can experience — a vaginal yeast infection.
+Wet underwear after a workout, a wet bathing suit, any wet clothes for too long can lead to one of the most irritating health issues a woman can experience — a vaginal yeast infection.
 It’s an unpleasant, but very common fungal infection that just about every woman will experience at some point.

 A yeast infection causes inflammation of the vagina and vulva, which can cause intense itching, redness, soreness and a burning sensation during urination or sex.
 It commonly produces a thick, white, odorless discharge that looks like cottage cheese.
 Symptoms may be mild to moderate, but they can get worse if left untreated.

 “Your vagina has a natural balance of yeast and bacteria,” said Rachel Alexander, APRN, nurse practitioner with Norton eCare.
 “When that balance is disrupted, you get an overgrowth of a type of fungus called candida, which can lead to an infection.
 Warm, dark, moist conditions — like a wet bathing suit or jogging pants — are where this overgrowth thrives.”

 Why am I coughing?
 Learn the difference between the four types of cough in adults